thomasplevy/onekninetynineify/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This plugin's got it's JNCO pockets full of all tools you'll need to make the coolest site on the web!
+This plugin's got its JNCO pockets full of all tools you'll need to make the coolest site on the web!

 == Description ==